-My personal, professional purpose is to become a Certified Family Nurse Practitioner.
-Thus, I very much want to enroll in a one-year Certificate Program to become certified as a FNP.
-I have been a nurse for 17 years now, first earning my BSN from XXXX and then my MSN at Western Governors University.
-My nursing experience has enabled me to gain extensive, specialized knowledge and skills by working closely with a broad variety of health care professionals.
-The focus of my Master’s Degree was on Nursing Education, which will always be especially near and dear to my heart.
+My personal and professional purpose is to become a Certified Family Nurse Practitioner.
+Thus, I want to enroll in a one-year Certificate Program to become certified as an FNP.
+I have been a nurse for 17 years, earning my BSN from XXXX and then my MSN at Western Governors University.
+My nursing experience has enabled me to gain extensive, specialized knowledge and skills by working closely with various healthcare professionals.
+My Master’s Degree was focused on Nursing Education, which will always be especially near and dear to my heart.

-Very much an advocate of lifelong education for nurses, I see my Master’s Degree as more of a beginning than any sort of conclusion, and I look forward down the road after gaining more experience as a FNP to teaching nursing at some point.
-I am already off to a very good start as a nursing instructor by the fact that I currently serve as an Adjunct Clinical Nursing Instructor, since June of 2014, at XXXX University.
+I advocate for lifelong education for nurses; I see my Master’s Degree as more of a beginning than any conclusion.
+I look forward to down the road and gaining more experience as an FNP to teaching nursing at some point.
+I am already off to a perfect start as a nursing instructor because I currently serve as an Adjunct Clinical Nursing Instructor, since June 2014, at XXXX University.

-A charge nurse for the past 5 years, the center of my world is now XXXX Hospital in XXXX, CA where I have been giving my all as a Registered Nurse since November of 2012.
-I may never leave this hospital because I simply love it so, the people, most of all the constant flow of sick children and their families.
-I want very much is to continue to study nursing and to advance professionally, gradually assuming great levels of responsibility, after becoming certified as a FNP.
+As a charge nurse for the past five years, the center of my world is now XXXX Hospital in XXXX, CA, where I have been giving my all as a Registered Nurse since November 2012.
+I may never leave this hospital because I love it, the people, and the constant flow of sick children and their families.
+I want to continue studying nursing and t advance professionally, gradually assuming excellent levels of responsibility after becoming certified as an FNP.

-An LVN since 1996, I have been serving as an RN in nurse pediatric units since 1999.
-A gregarious woman who feeds on human contact, having a share in daily multidisciplinary rounds, working collaboratively with pediatric residents, addressing issues as they arise, assuring accurate communication and working to resolve conflicts as they occur fills my day, alongside patient education/counseling and direct patient care.
-I have also served as a member on many hospital committees, helping me to better get to know many of my colleagues and to better appreciate the numerous challenges that we face as a team.
-Increasingly, I enjoy direct participation in the education of new nurses, RN residents, and pairing staff with advanced education resources.
+I have been an LVN since 1996, and I have been an RN in pediatric nurse units since 1999.
+A gregarious woman who feeds on human contact, having a share in daily multidisciplinary rounds, working collaboratively with pediatric residents, addressing issues as they arise, assuring accurate communication, and resolving conflicts as they occur fills my day, alongside patient education/counseling and direct patient care.
+I have also served as a member of many hospital committees, helping me better get to know many of my colleagues and appreciate the numerous challenges we face.
+Increasingly, I enjoy direct participation in educating new nurses and RN residents and pairing staff with advanced education resources.

-I have the most beautiful, golden memories of service over the course of many years now.
-At the Children's Hospital in Los Angeles, I took care of delicate pediatric patients after heart surgery, including those with pacemakers and chest tubes.
-In addition to working with pediatric cardiac, there were renal, GI, and rheumatology patients; for some of them I performed peritoneal dialysis.
-I even had the unforgettable experience of caring for pediatric patients after solid organ transplants, including heart, kidney, liver and lung.
-My extensive experience will enable me to excel as an FNP, performing initial diagnosis and referral if called for, more often also directly providing the treatment that is needed.
-I see myself spending the next several decades in a hospital, clinic or doctors office in my community.
-With a strong work ethic, I fully intend to work until I drop.
+I have the most beautiful, golden memories of service over many years now.
+At the Children's Hospital in Los Angeles, I cared for delicate pediatric patients after heart surgery, including those with pacemakers and chest tubes.
+In addition to working with pediatric cardiac, there were renal, GI, and rheumatology patients; for some, I performed peritoneal dialysis.
+I even had the unforgettable experience of caring for pediatric patients after solid organ transplants, including heart, kidney, liver, and lung.
+My extensive experience will enable me to excel as an FNP, performing initial diagnosis and referral if called for and directly providing the needed treatment.
+I see myself spending the next several decades in a hospital, clinic, or doctor's office in my community.
+I intend to work with a strong work ethic until I drop out.

-I seek a lifetime of advanced education in nursing, advanced practice, and the constant development of my clinical leadership skills; it is my intention to earn the DNP Degree after attaining several more years of experience as an FNP.
+I seek a lifetime of advanced education in nursing, advanced practice, and the constant development of my clinical leadership skills; I intend to earn the DNP Degree after attaining several more years of experience as an FNP.

-The area of the literature that I know best is everything having to do with pediatric nursing, especially the literature dealing with ‘Family Centered Pediatric Nursing Care’.
-Most nights, I fall asleep reading about the role of the family in care processes; and I wake up thinking about it the next morning while I am making breakfast.
+The area of the literature I know best is everything having to do with pediatric nursing, especially the literature dealing with ‘Family-Centered, Pediatric Nursing Care.’
+Most nights, I fall asleep reading about the role of the family in care processes; I wake up thinking about it the following day while I am making breakfast.

-I thank you for your consideration of my application to your distinguished FNP Certificate Program at XXXX University.
+Thank you for considering my application to your distinguished FNP Certificate Program at XXXX University.